shorock/ubu1804-imagemagick-jp2k/README.md

 ---

-My build script for a ubuntu:18.04 derived Docker container containing this .tgz is using:
+My build script for a ubuntu:18.04-based Docker container using this repo (a Dockerized version of [Islandora 7.x](https://islandora.ca) is configured with the following:

 ```
 # Customized imagemagick with support for OpenJP2k